-Government has approved the Vaccination Status Reporting Regulation requiring parents or guardians to report the vaccination status of their school-age children.
-This regulation comes into force on July 1 and public health units will begin implementation of the regulation in September of 2019.
+Government has approved the Vaccination Status Reporting Regulation.
+Implementation could result in requiring parents or guardians to report the vaccination status of their school-age children.
+This regulation came into force on July 1 and public health units began implementation of the regulation in September of 2019.

-Recent outbreaks of vaccine-preventable disease in BC have highlighted the importance of immunization coverage rates, particularly for children in the kindergarten to Grade 12 (K-12) school system.
-Since the beginning of 2019, there have been 29 confirmed cases of measles among B.C. residents.
+Recent outbreaks of vaccine-preventable disease in B.C. have highlighted the importance of immunization coverage rates, particularly for children in the kindergarten to Grade 12 (K-12) school system.
+Since the beginning of 2019, there have been 31 confirmed cases of measles among B.C. residents.
 In response to these measles cases, the Province launched a two-phase plan to increase immunization rates in B.C.

 Phase one was a measles catch-up program, which launched in March and will continue until the end of June for K-12 students.
 During the period April 1 to May 30, 2019, 15,796 doses of measles-containing vaccines have been administered by providers in health authorities to kindergarten to Grade 12 students.
 This is a preliminary total and will rise when all records are received by public health officials.